Thanksgiving Platter Guide: How to Build a Savory & Sweet Charcuterie Board

 Leaf shapes all around!

 • Leaf chips from Trader Joe’s.
 These are only on shelves for a limited time.
-Make sure to grab a few bags as soon as they come in stock early October!
+Make sure to grab a few bags as soon as they come in stock in early October!
 They taste just like regular corn chips, colored with red beet, carrot, and pumpkin.
 They are stunning and so seasonally appropriate.
 If you can’t find these from Trader Joe’s, any other Fall colored veggie chips will do the trick!

 So much orange!

 • Rich orange cheese.
 I love using Mimolette on Fall boards, like my Elevated Thanksgiving Board.
 You can also check out Mimolette on my French Cheese Board.
 The dark, rich orange color is so pretty.
 The sharpness of the cheese flavor is great paired next to sweets and mild flavors.
-If you don’t prefer Mimolette, aged gouda or cheddar work great (they’ll both be a little lighter in orange color but still just as good).
+If you don’t like Mimolette, aged Gouda or cheddar work great (they’ll both be a little lighter in orange color but still just as good).

 A variety of produce!